IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 |------------------------------- |-------------------------------------------------------------------------------------------------------
 | Deployment                     | Does the document include a description of how this protocol or technology is going to be deployed and managed?
 | Installation and Initial Setup | Are configuration parameters clearly identified and do they have reasonable default values?
-| Migration Path                 | Is a path to migrate existing configuration clearly articualted?
+| Migration Path                 | Is a path to migrate existing configuration clearly articulated?
 Are there any backward compatibility issues?
 | Requirements on Other Protocols| What other protocol operations are expected to be performed relative to the new protocol or technology?
 | Impact on Network Operation    | Will the new protocol significantly increase traffic load on existing networks or affect the control plane?
 | Verifying Correct Operation    | For example, how can one test end-to-end connectivity and throughput?